 Frequently asked questions that we have received at Rothrock Massage.

-If our list of frequently asked questions does not have the answer you are looking for please submit your question to our form.
+If our list of frequently asked questions does not have the answer you are looking for please feel free to call or email us.
 We will reply as soon as possible.

 What happens during a massage?